dekorateio/dekorate/docs/documentation/cert-manager.md

 In Dekorate, you can generate the above Ingress resource by simply adding the following key properties:
 ```
-dekorate.kubernetes.host=foo.bar.com
+dekorate.kubernetes.ingress.host=foo.bar.com
-dekorate.kubernetes.expose=true
+dekorate.kubernetes.ingress.expose=true
 dekorate.kubernetes.ingress.tlsSecretName=tls-secret
 ```

 #### Issuers

-The `Issuer` is a Kubernetes resource that represents a certificate issuing authority that are able to generate signed certificates by honoring certificate signing requests.
+The `Issuer` is a Kubernetes resource that represents a certificate issuing authority that can generate signed certificates by honoring certificate signing requests.
 All cert-manager certificates require a referenced issuer to attempt to honor the request.

-The supported issuers of this extension are: SelfSigned, CA, Vault and IssuerRef.
+The supported issuers of this extension are SelfSigned, CA, Vault, and IssuerRef.

-**Note**: Only one issuer must be set between `selfSigned`, `ca`, `vault` and `issuerRef`.
+**Note**: Only one issuer must be set between `selfSigned`, `ca`, `vault`, and `issuerRef`.

 ##### SelfSigned